MLvaibhav/Personalized-cancer-diagnosis--case-study/README.md

 First model : Naive Bayes model

-We use here caliberated classifier cv for NB model as we need probabilistic outcome and this takes our outcome from model (yi) and converts it into prob output as we need probability of a class similar way we use SGD classifier in case of LR model for same purpose
+We use here caliberated classifier cv for NB model as we need probabilistic outcome and this takes our outcome from model (yi) and converts it into prob output as we need probability of a class similar way we use it in case of LR model for same purpose

 Hyper parameter tuning